Java Virtual Threads: The Pinning Problem, the Deadlock, and the Fix in Java 24

 ReentrantLock from java.util.concurrent.locks uses LockSupport.park() internally to block threads waiting for the lock.
 LockSupport.park() is virtual-thread-aware.
 When a virtual thread parks on a ReentrantLock, the JVM can safely unmount the virtual thread from its carrier.
 The carrier is freed immediately to run other virtual threads.

 Pinning by itself does not cause a deadlock.
-The deadlock happens when pinning exhausts all carrier threads.
-Here is the step-by-step scenario:
+A single pinned virtual thread just wastes one carrier temporarily.
+The deadlock happens when pinning exhausts all carrier threads at the same time:

-1. The JVM has N carrier threads (e.g., 2 on a 2-core machine, or configured via -Djdk.virtualThreadScheduler.parallelism=2).
+- The JVM has N carrier threads (e.g., 2 on a 2-core machine, or configured via

-2. Multiple virtual threads compete for a shared synchronized lock.
+-Djdk.virtualThreadScheduler.parallelism=2). - Multiple virtual threads compete for a shared

 State at deadlock: